Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Discussion

 The morphology of the companion is intriguing.
 At short wavelengths, the galaxy displays a nuclear feature, which we will argue in Sec.~\ref{sec:rad} to be a starburst nucleus.
 The morphology of gas and the old stellar population by $\lambda_{rest}=0.8-2\ \micron$ images, are more extended than the dust traced by ALMA continuum and young stellar population by $\lambda_{rest} \leq 0.4\ \micron$ images.
 This dichotomy appears in both the SE-1\&2 and the ring, and is consistent with the recent findings that \cii is often more extended than both UV and dust continuum \citep{carniani18,fujimoto19,ginolfi20,fudamoto22}.
-In addition, there is a dust lane-like gap at the southeast and northwest of the ring in the \ha map, 2.8 and 3.6 \micron\ images, suggesting its association with gas emission.
+In addition, there is a dust lane-like gap at the southeast and northwest of the ring in the \ha map, 2.8 to 4.4 \micron\ images (the broken connection of the ring at the lower left and upper right part), suggesting its association with gas emission.
 We suspect the gaps are regions of very high dust extinction or the line emission is suppressed.
+In addition to the newly discovered companion, there are even more arc-like weak features in NIRCam images (see Fig.~\ref{f:atlas} for example) beyond the NIRSpec field of view.
+Future deeper and wider spectroscopic observations may decipher this seemingly crowded field.